MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ## Deployment & installation

-New deliveries of Surface Hub 3 come preinstalled with Windows 11 IoT Enterprise with the Microsoft Teams Rooms on Windows experience.
+New deliveries of Surface Hub 3 come preinstalled with the Microsoft Teams Rooms on Windows experience.
 Simply turn it on and follow the prompts for the first run startup experience (aka OOBE).
 Check back for detailed instructions.

 ## IT management of Surface Hub 3

 In addition to Microsoft Intune and third-party MDM providers, IT admins can manage Surface Hub 3 via [Microsoft Teams admin center](https://admin.teams.microsoft.com/) and use tools like [Microsoft Configuration Manager](/mem/configmgr/core/understand/introduction),  third-party OMA-DM based management tools, and [Windows Group Policy](/azure/active-directory-domain-services/manage-group-policy).

-### Teams admin center
+### Teams management portals

+#### Teams Admin Portal

 Microsoft Teams admin center is a web-based portal that provides management capabilities for Microsoft Teams.
 It is designed to provide a simple and intuitive way to manage your Teams environment at scale.
 With Teams admin center, you can: